 Join us on an escorted tour of India, a country like no other.
 A country full of colour, excitement and intrigue.
 A country of scents, sights and sounds.
 A country of mountains, deserts, plains, beaches, megacities and jungle.
 A country so captivating, your holiday to India will live long in the memory.

-Travelling with Newmarket Holidays on an India tour, you will discover the north’s Golden Triangle.
-Hold your breath and feel the goose bumps rise, as the sun slowly sets behind the Taj Mahal, keep a watchful eye for the elusive tigers of Ranthambhore National Park and bear witness to the deeply spiritual ritual of pilgrims bathing in the sacred Ganges at Varanasi.
+Newmarket Holidays' India tours will provide you with the chance to discover the north’s Golden Triangle.
+Hold your breath and feel the goosebumps rise, as the sun slowly sets behind the Taj Mahal, keep a watchful eye for the elusive tigers of Ranthambore National Park and bear witness to the deeply spiritual ritual of pilgrims bathing in the sacred Ganges at Varanasi.
 Farther north still, breathe in crisp mountain air in the foothills of the Himalayas.

-To the south, unwind totally as you float through Kerala’s languid backwaters on your own kettuvallam houseboat.
+For India holidays in the south of this enchanting country, visitors can unwind totally while floating through Kerala’s languid backwaters on a kettuvallam houseboat.
 Sample delicious teas at a hill-country plantation.
 Choose to watch local fishermen haul in their catch, through crashing waves, or indulge yourself with a treatment in one of the subcontinent’s many ayurvedic spas.

 Wherever you holiday in India, be sure to take time out to get to know its welcoming people; understand the complexities of the country’s numerous unique cultures and religions, and to feel the warmth of welcome for which the country is so famed.
 With our friendly, experienced Indian Tour Manager there to guide you along the way, let us take care of you.